jamel/pkg4j/README.md

 ### Gradle dependency

 For [Gradle](http://gradle.org) projects it is even simpler.
-Make shure that your dependency block looks like:
+Make sure that your dependency block looks like:

 ```groovy
 dependencies {